 A varied and rich musical tradition steeped in Anglican custom

 For many people, music is an “incarnational experience” — the appearance of the divine in human form.
-Music has always played an important role in the spiritual life of Incarnation, evidenced by the church’s history of outstanding organists and music directors, including such names as Charlotte Wells, Edward Shippen-Barnes, Thomas Dunn, Leonard Raver, Jon Gillock and Matthew Lewis.
-This tradition continues under the direction of David Ralph, who was appointed Interim Director of Music in 2018 and Director of Music in 2021.
-Mr. Ralph infuses the music program with energy and creativity; he and his all-professional choir are a source of pride for the congregation.
+Music has always played an important role in the spiritual life of Incarnation, evidenced by the church’s history of outstanding organists and music directors, including such names as Charlotte Wells, Edward Shippen-Barnes, Thomas Dunn, Leonard Raver, Jon Gillock, Matthew Lewis and David Ralph.
+This tradition continues under the direction of Thomas M. Reefer, who was appointed Interim Director of Music in 2022.
+Mr. Reefer infuses the music program with energy and creativity; he and his all-professional choir are a source of pride for the congregation.

 As is the case throughout the history of the Church of the Incarnation, Christmas and Easter remain important sacred and musical celebrations for the parish and the community.